MichaelCurrin/dev-cheatsheets/cheatsheets/shell/cross-language.md

 ---
 title: Cross language shell
+description: How to run a shell command from another language
 ---
-> How to run a shell command from another language

 ## Ruby